-The recipe I used was this one by Beena Paradin, a French-Indian cook, food writer*, and co-founder of the online shop Beendhi.
-She presents the recipe as a riff on a traditional stew from Kerala, the region in the Southwest of India where she was born, and explains she’s adapted it to speed up the process, and accommodate the kind of ingredients one finds in France.
+The recipe I used that night was this one by Beena Paradin, a French-Indian cook, food writer*, and co-founder of the online shop Beendhi.
+She presents the recipe as a riff on a traditional stew from Kerala, the region in the Southwest of India where she was born, and explains she’s adapted it to speed up the process, and accommodate the kind of ingredients one finds in the Western world.

 It was profoundly comforting, full of warm flavors, the vegetables soft and fuzzy in their spiced coconut milk sauce.
 It made me feel considerably better.

-The stew has since become a fixture of my weeknight dinner rotation, and it has turned out to be a most rewarding method of using up mismatched vegetables that may be losing patience in the fridge drawer.
+The stew has become a fixture of our weeknight dinner rotation since then, and it has turned out to be a most rewarding method of using up mismatched vegetables that may be losing patience in the fridge drawer.

-And whether it’s the winter vegetable curry, the preventive homeopathic treatment we now take religiously, or just our lucky star, I’m happy to report we’ve all been doing fine since that dreadful fall episode.
+And whether it’s the winter vegetable curry, our stronger immunity, or just our lucky star, I’m happy to report we’ve all been doing fine since that dreadful first winter.

 Join de conversation!